-Surrogacy is followed by the couple when it is not possible to have child on their own due to medical reasons.
+Surrogacy is followed by the couple when it is not possible to have a child on their own due to medical reasons.

 There are two types of surrogacy:

 - Traditional surrogacy: In this process, sperm is placed in a surrogate woman’s vagina when she is ovulating.
 What it means is that surrogate mother is the genetical mother of the child.
-Put it simple, surrogate not only renting the womb but also giving or selling the egg.
+Put it simply, surrogate not only renting the womb but also giving or selling the egg.

-- Gestational surrogacy: In gestational surrogacy, embryo is created using IVF procedure and then transferred to surrogate.
+- Gestational surrogacy: In gestational surrogacy, an embryo is created using IVF procedure and then transferred to a surrogate.
 In otherwords, surrogate only carries the pregnancy without any genetical relation with the child.
 Put it simply surrogate only renting the womb.

 IVF is 5 steps Procedure